x444556/Linux_x64_nasm/README.md

 # Linux_x64_nasm
 asm functions for 64 bit Linux

+You can:
-Check support for CPU extensions such as AES or POPCNT, compare arrays or determine the parity of 64-bit data.
+  - Check support for CPU extensions such as AES or POPCNT
+  - compare, fill or copy arrays
+  - determine the parity of 64-bit data